MaximePawlakFr/pitchmeup-chrono/Roadmap.md

     - Add Loader

   - v 1.8.2

     - If master disconnects, do not stop chrono.
     - If master clicks on Stop, stop chrono.

+  - v 1.8.3
+    - Disable screensaver when a chrono is running.

 ---